pelavarre/xshverb/README.md

 <!-- I fear people need the Headings numbered -->
 <!-- but VsCode autogenerates this unnumbered Table-of-Contents.
 Maybe people will cope -->

+## Game First

+🎮 👾 🟡

+My latest Pacman-lite demo of my game engine is presently up for macOS/ Linux Terminals

+3 steps to launch it

+    rm -fr xshverb/

+    git clone https'://'github'.'com/pelavarre/xshverb'.'git

+    ./xshverb/bin/xshverb.py turtling

+That work drops you into a Python Repl Session.
+So next you send the command:

+    play()

+It prints correct help
+> Press Return to stop play, else Spacebar and the ← ↑ → ↓ Arrows to play

+The Git Log outside reveals the two newest Easter Eggs
+> Play 3X Faster at ⌃Spacebar, and 25X Faster at ⌥Spacebar

+It doesn't need a display server.
+It runs entirely inside the Terminal, even an Ssh Session into a Headless Linux

+🟡 👾 🎮

 ## Highlights